Kingston Park Metro station: Facilities

-Step-free access is available at all stations across the Tyne and Wear Metro network, with ramped access to both platforms at Kingston Park.
+Kingston Park has two side platforms, which are staggered on opposite sides of the level crossing on Brunton Lane.
+The eastbound platform lies to the west of the level crossing, with the westbound platform to the east.
+There are separate ramped accesses to the two platforms from Brunton Lane.
+A pay and display car park (operated by Newcastle City Council) is available, with 96 spaces, plus four accessible spaces.
+There is also the provision for cycle parking, with five cycle pods available.

 The station is equipped with ticket machines, waiting shelter, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is also fitted with smartcard validators, which feature at all stations across the network.

-A pay and display car park (operated by Newcastle City Council) is available, with 96 spaces, plus four accessible spaces.
-There is also the provision for cycle parking, with five cycle pods available for use.